The University of Texas at Tyler

 Goals

-The primary goal of the OC is to coordinate the University’s numerous subject-specific compliance efforts and provide senior leadership with a comprehensive view of the University’s compliance activities.
-In addition, the OC aims to not only develop policies and procedures that help ensure compliance, but to help verify that these policies are documented, communicated, implemented, enforced, and monitored.
-The OC has the additional goal of maintaining a compliance program that will make the University a model for compliance not only in Texas, but nationwide.
+The primary goal of the Office of Compliance is to coordinate the University’s numerous subject-specific compliance efforts and provide senior leadership with a comprehensive view of the University’s compliance activities.
+In addition, the Office of Compliance aims to not only develop policies and procedures that help ensure compliance, but to help verify that these policies are documented, communicated, implemented, enforced, and monitored.
+It has the additional goal of maintaining a compliance program that will make the University a model for compliance not only in Texas, but nationwide.

 The Program

-The OC currently consists of an Executive Director, three staff members, and an informal network of compliance leaders (subject-matter experts) from across the University.
-As the OC continues to grow and mature, additional documents, tools, committees, and functions will be added to this website.
+The Office of Compliance currently consists of an Executive Director, three staff members, and an informal network of compliance leaders (subject-matter experts) from across the University.
+As it continues to grow and mature, additional documents, tools, committees, and functions will be added to this website.

 Compliance Charter

-The Compliance Charter describes the mission, authority, independence, and principal responsibilities of the OC at the University.
+The Compliance Charter describes the mission, authority, independence, and principal responsibilities of the Office of Compliance at the University.
 The charter was approved by the Institutional Executive Compliance Committee on May 27, 2020.

 UT Tyler Compliance Charter